 - are not intended to improperly influence or have the appearance of improperly influencing a business decision;

 Entertainment and gifts over $100.00 in value may create the appearance of impropriety.
 It is incumbent upon you to "do the right thing" in order to avoid any potential or perceived conflict of interest that can result when giving or accepting entertainment and gifts.
 When it is unclear whether you should give or accept a gift, discuss it with your supervisor or the Chief Compliance Officer.
-If your refusal would embarrass the other person, especially in an international setting where providing entertainment and gift-giving is lawful and customary, you may accept on behalf of AFC and should immediately report it to your supervisor.
-In turn, the supervisor will discuss the situation with the Chief Compliance Officer so that AFC can determine the proper manner for handling the gifts.
+If your refusal would embarrass the other person, especially in an international setting where providing entertainment and gift-giving is lawful and customary, you may accept on behalf of PLKI and should immediately report it to your supervisor.
+In turn, the supervisor will discuss the situation with the Chief Compliance Officer so that PLKI can determine the proper manner for handling the gifts.

 Outside Interests and Employment